 The ground floor of the 1,260-square-foot loft on scenic Norrbackagatan Street houses the kitchen, dining room, bathroom, home office and second bedroom, while the upstairs is a suite in which the furniture situated on the glass floor seems to float.

-A glass wall within the A-frame of the attic sections off the bedroom to soundproof the space without closing it off from the lounge area just outside, which looks down onto the kitchen and dining area.
+The glass wall within the A-frame of the attic also sections off the bedroom to soundproof the space without closing it off from the lounge area just outside, which enjoys views of the kitchen and dining area.

 Maintaining a single color palette and bringing rustic reclaimed wood into other areas of the home, like the ceiling beams in the bathroom and the kitchen countertops, helps create a harmonious feel throughout the space.
 Overall, this home feels bright, modern, airy and slightly adventurous with a dash of voyeurism to make it unique.
 Would you enjoy sitting on the glass floor above, or would it make you feel squeamish?